jvaleroliet/deepdiggin_project/README.md

 ## Considerations

-The audio and csv files are not uploaded here.S
+The audio and csv files are not uploaded here.